-Singing, jumping rope and playing group games are Sinaida's favorite activities.
-In primary school her performance is average and she also regularly attends church activities.
+Singing, jumping rope and reading are Sinaida's favorite activities.
+In primary school her performance is average and she also regularly attends church activities, Bible class and Vacation Bible School.

 Because of your sponsorship, Sinaida will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.